What we offer

 Community and partners

-In 2019, Dr. Francis Amara and Dr. Etienne Leygue from our department traveled to Sierra Leone to help train future STEM leaders.
-While there, they forged teaching and research partnerships with the University of Sierra Leone’s Department of Biochemistry, College of Medicine, and Allied Health Sciences.
-Both have since been appointed as adjunct professors at the university, strengthening the bond between our institutions.
+Department faculty, Dr. Francis Amara and Dr. Etienne Leygue, visited Sierra Leone in 2019 to train future leaders in STEM.
+During their visit, they established teaching and research partnerships with the University of Sierra Leone’s Department of Biochemistry, College of Medicine and Allied Health Sciences and have since been appointed as adjunct professors.

 Faculty and staff